 Iceland is filled with caves of all sizes and shapes.
 Caves are important in Icelandic history, as many of them have served as shelters for people or animals in harsh winters.
 Some caves in Iceland are still used as sheds, or barns, for sheep.

-For any caving experience in Iceland you will need a helmet, a headlight and some warm and sensible clothing.
+For any caving experience in Iceland, you will need a helmet, a headlight and some warm and sensible clothing.
 There are many caving tours to choose from, all of them include helmets and a headlight.

-The most famous caves these days are glacier caves.
-The difference between glacier caves and ice caves is that ice caves are bedrock caves that contain ice all year round, whereas glacier caves are formed within the ice of a glacier.
+The most famous caves in Iceland these days are the glacier ice caves.
+The difference between glacier ice caves and ice caves that have nothing to do with glaciers is that ice caves are bedrock caves that contain ice all year round, whereas glacier ice caves are formed within the ice of a glacier.

-Glaciers are constantly moving, or crawling, so glacier caves are therefore not permanent.
-Most of them are unstable and can collapse and can therefore be very dangerous to enter.
+Glaciers are constantly moving or crawling, so glacier caves are therefore not permanent and vary in size and shape each year.
+Most of them are unstable and can collapse and can, therefore, be very dangerous to enter.
 Most glacier caves start forming by water running through or beneath the glacier or due to geothermal heat from volcanoes beneath the ice.

 If you want to see a glacier cave whilst you are in Iceland, it is best to get in touch with a guide that knows where current glacier caves can be found.
 They can be hard to find and off the beaten track, your most likely bet is to find them in Vatnajökull glacier, the largest glacier in Europe!

 The Crystal Cave is a natural glacier ice cave that has appeared year after year in Vatnajökull glacier since 2011.
 Like is mentioned above, the glacier caves always vary from year to year, and are only accessible at the coldest time of the year, that is between November and March.